Kakegawa-shiyakusho-mae Station

 Kakegawa-shiyakusho-mae Station (掛川市役所前駅, Kakegawa-shiyakusho-mae-eki) is a train station on the Tenryū Hamanako Line in Kakegawa, Shizuoka Prefecture, Japan.
 It is located 1.3 rail kilometers from the terminus of the line at Kakegawa Station.

 Station History

 Kakegawa-shiyakusho-mae Station was established on March 18, 1996 as a commuter station after the relocation of Kakegawa city hall to a nearby location.
-The station is also located in close proximity to a number of large factories.
+The station is also located near a number of large factories.